tanghaibao/goatools/doc/md/README_plot_go.md

 ## Plot six GO terms (listed in a file) using different colors and their ancestors
-Plot two terms and all ancestors using the 'is_a' attribute.
-The heart jogging GO term, GO:0003146, is colored in [ice](://klaash.github.io/xkcdcolorpicker/#ice).
+The colorized GO terms use the [lightbright](http://www.color-hex.com/color-palette/51895) and an orange (#ffe5b4) from the [favorite pink based oranges](http://www.color-hex.com/color-palette/50573) Color Palettes.

 The file, go_heartjogging6.txt, contains the GO terms and user-defined colors:
 ```